 Your JR Pass is all you need.
 Simply insert your JR Pass into the slot at unmanned, automated turnstiles, but don't forget to retrieve it when it pops up on the other side, since they are not replaceable!

-Obtaining Shitei Ken (Reserved Seat Tickets) - Three Options up to 30 days in Advance:
+Reserving Shitei Ken (Reserved Seat Tickets) - Three Options up to 30 days in Advance:

-Option 1: Online Reservations: If you purchased your pass online using JR's dedicate website described above, you can also book reserved seats in advance on the same website.
-Once in Japan, pick them up at JR stations at either a JR Automated Ticket Machine (select "receive reserved seat ticket reserved via website," scan the JR Rail Pass QR code (or key in your pass number), plus your passport number.
+Option 1: Online Reservations (allows changes/cancellations before you pick up): If you purchased your pass online using JR's dedicated website described above, you can also book reserved seats, up to 30 days in advance of the train travel date, on the same website.
+Once in Japan, before you board your train, pick the reserved seat ticket up at JR stations using a JR Automated Ticket Machine.
+Select "receive reserved seat ticket reserved via website," scan the JR Rail Pass QR code (or key in your pass number), and key in your passport number.
+The advantage of online reservations is that you can cancel a previous reservation online and change to another specific train online, so long as you cancel before the train departure time.

-Option 2: At a Ticket Office: This alternative might be preferable for those who are unfamiliar with the rail system and require guidance on certain details, or those who might wish to make several advance reservations at once.
+Option 2: At a Ticket Office (the old fashioned way): This alternative might be preferable for those who are unfamiliar with the rail system and require guidance on certain details, or those who might wish to make several advance reservations at once.
 Show your Pass at any JR station Travel Service Center or reserved seat ticket window, called "Midori-no-madoguchi," or at a travel agency in Japan.
 The green sign at left (with figure in reclining seat) designates a reserved ticket office.
 Due to automation, many smaller stations don't have a manned reservation window, but will have a "video teller" type of assistance service on ticket machines.

 Seat reservations may be difficult to obtain for travel during traditionally heavy travel periods.
 (29 December - 5 January, 29 April - 5 May, 13-15 August).
 Most Japanese and many Pass users wait to obtain reserved seats until they arrive at the station, since the frequency of trains in Japan is relatively high.
 However, nowadays, more and more seats are reserved well in advance, especially by tourists.